iggredible/Learn-Vim/ch7_the_dot_command.md

 # Learn the Dot Command the Smart Way

 The dot command's power comes from exchanging several keystrokes for one.
-It is probably not a profitable exchangeto use the dot command for one-keyed-operations like `x`.
+It is probably not a profitable exchange to use the dot command for one-keyed-operations like `x`.
 If your last change requires a complex operation like `cgnconst<esc>`, the dot command reduces nine keypresses into one, a very good trade-off.

 When editing, ask if the action you are about to do is repeatable.
 For example, if I need to remove the next three words, is it more economical to use `d3w` or to do `dw` then `.` two times?
 Will you be deleting a word again?
 If so, then it makes sense to use `dw` and repeat it several times instead of `d3w` because `dw` is more reusable than `d3w`.
 Keep a "change-driven" mindset while editing.